Presidents Cup Pairings - WTOP News

 |All Times EDT

-11:35 a.m. — Adam Scott and Cameron Davis, International, vs. Jordan Spieth and Justin Thomas, United States.
+7:12 a.m. — Sungjae Im and Corey Conners, International, vs. Jordan Spieth and Justin Thomas, United States.

-11:50 a.m. — Sungjae Im and Sebastian Munoz, International, vs. Scottie Scheffler and Sam Burns, United States.
+7:24 a.m. — Adam Scott and Hideki Matsuyama, International, vs. Cameron Young and Collin Morikawa, United States.

-12:05 p.m. — Mito Pereira and Christiaan Bezuidenhout, International, vs. Kevin Kisner and Cameron Young, United States.

-12:20 p.m. — Hideki Matsuyama and Tom Kim, International, vs. Patrick Cantlay and Xander Schauffele, United States.
+7:36 a.m. — K.H.
+Lee and Tom Kim, International, vs. Scottie Scheffler and Sam Burns, United States.

-12:35 p.m. — Corey Conners and Taylor Pendrith, International, vs. Billy Horschel and Max Homa, United States.
+7:48 a.m. — Si Woo Kim and Cameron Davis, International, vs. Tony Finau and Max Homa, United States.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.